Hamid-Rezaei/Digital-Image-Processing/README.md

-# digital_image_processing
+# Digital Image Processing

-### Homeworks and course materials of `Digital Image Processing` in the Fall of 2023, offered by `Faculty of Biomedical Engineering` at `Amirkabir University of Technology`.
+### Homework assignments and course materials of `Digital Image Processing` in the Fall of 2023, offered by `Faculty of Biomedical Engineering` at `Amirkabir University of Technology`.